MelanieJae/Udacity-AND-Productionize-Existing-App/README.md

 ## The accessibility features added are as follows:

-Arabic language support(region: Egypt) for all screens and most text TalkBack support on all clickable items
+1. Arabic language support(region: Egypt) for all screens and TalkBack support on all clickable items
-Widget that can be added showing all of the user's favorite stocks and all information for those stocks that is available on the main activity screen
+2. Widget that can be added showing all of the user's favorite stocks and all information for those stocks that is available on the main activity screen